-Fo preword .
-3 Ba ackground .
-5 Re ecommendations for organisations .
-8 Re ecommendations for primary care teams .
-9 Re ecommendations for staff working in surgical outpatients .
-9 Re ecommendations for staff working in preoperative assessment services .10 Re ecommendations for staff delivering care during hospital admission for elective surgery .12 Re ecommendations for staff admitting people with diabetes as emergency surgical admissions .
-13 Re ecommendations for staff in theatre and recovery .
-13 Re ecommendations for teams delivering postoperative ward care .14 Re ecommendations for safe and effective discharge and follow up .
-15 Re ecommendations for research. .
-15 Re ecommendations for people with diabetes and their carers and the staff engaging with them .16 Gl lossary and abbreviations index .16 Pr ractical Resources 1 Perioperative management of medications for diabetes .
-17 1.1 Guideline for perioperative adjustment of insulin 1.2 Guideline for perioperative adjustment of non-insulin diabetes medication before surgery 2 Suggested scales for variable rate intravenous insulin infusion.
-23 3 Prevention of hypoglycaemia and treatment for 'looming' hypoglycaemia and hypoglycaemia 25 4 Rescue treatment for perioperative hyperglycaemia 27 5 A clinical guideline that facilitates the perioperative use of continuous subcutaneous 20 A I insulin infusion 28 ples and responsibilities of clinical lead for perioperative diabetes care in hospitals 35 PPENDIX 2 Fa ctors to consider in the perioperative management of people with diabetes 37 PPENDIX 3 prioperative blood glucose target zones 38 PPENDIX 4 dications and use of VRIII 39 PPENDIX 5 Itial diabetes management of the patient admitted as a surgical emergency 40 11 [] mai dianetes manadettetti otitte natietti adititted as a satalcal etteläetica 40
+Fc preword 3 Ba ackground 5 Re ecommendations for organisations 8 Re ecommendations for primary care teams 9 Re ecommendations for staff working in surgical outpatients 9 Re ecommendations for staff working in preoperative assessment services 10 Re ecommendations for staff delivering care during hospital admission for elective surgery 12 Re ecommendations for staff admitting people with diabetes as emergency surgical admissions 13 Re ecommendations for staff in theatre and recovery 13 Re ecommendations for teams delivering postoperative ward care 14 Re ecommendations for safe and effective discharge and follow up 15 Re ecommendations for research 15 Re ecommendations for people with diabetes and their carers and the staff engaging with them 16 G lossary and abbreviations index.
+16 P i Perioperative management of medications for diabetes 1.1 Guideline for perioperative adjustment of insulin 1.2 Guideline for perioperative adjustment of non-insulin diabetes medication before surgery 17 2 Suggested scales for variable rate intravenous insulin infusion. .
+23 3 Prevention of hypoglycaemia and treatment for 'looming' hypoglycaemia and hypoglycaemia. .
+25 4 Rescue treatment for perioperative hyperglycaemia .
+27 5 A clinical guideline that facilitates the perioperative use of continuous subcutaneous insulin infusion .
+28 PPENDIX 1 bles and responsibilities of clinical lead for perioperative diabetes care in hospitals .
+35 PPENDIX 2 octors to consider in the perioperative management of people with diabetes .
+37 PPENDIX 3 prioperative blood glucose target zones .
+38 PPENDIX 4 dications and use of VRIII .
+39 PPENDIX 5 itial diabetes management of the patient admitted as a surgical emergency .
+40